adamkovesdi/drupalstack/README.md

 In order to be able to host Drupal one needs a machine/VM/cloud instance with a running webserver, PHP interpreter, and a database backend.
 Multiple ways to implement the hosting platform:
+- Bare metal Linux machine (not covered in this document)
-- Vagrant VM
+- Vagrant Virtual Machine
-- Single Docker image for the whole LAMP + Drupal stack
+- Single Docker image for the whole LAMP stack + Drupal
 - Docker compose set of images running components of the stack

 Components of the stack: